 - Slightly yellow skin

-- Yellow coloration (whites of eyes, mouth, soles of feet, palms of hands, chest, stomach)
+- Yellow colouration (whites of eyes, mouth, soles of feet, palms of hands, chest, stomach)

 - Lethargy